RWKV/RWKV-wiki/docs/basic/play.md

 {{ANSWER}}
 ```

 For a human analogy, you can think of it as the instruction/input's are being read out loud to to model, without letting the model write it down.
-If the model is told the context first before instruction, it does not know what to do with the context, and may not remember parts that are crucial to the instruction.
-As it has not been told what to do with it yet.
+If you present the context before any instructions, the model doesn't know what to focus on and may forget crucial parts since it hasn't been told what to do with the information yet.

 However if you tell the model the instruction first, then the context, it will understand the instruction first, and use that knowledge to process the context.

-For Q&A with context task, the most optimal is to repeat the question before and after the context like the following
+For Q&A tasks with context, the optimal approach is to repeat the question before and after the context as following:

 ```
 {{QUESTION}}